Video: “We are FOOLS for tearing that down”

 Originally a railroad bridge, it was converted (in the 1970s) into a highly popular Pedestrian Bridge.
 The bridge once was called “key to the recreation potential of Tulsa’s stretch of the Arkansas River.”
 At the 1975 dedication, it was said the bridge “could serve as a symbol of the river itself” (these quotes are from Ann Patton’s book The Tulsa River).

 But times have changed; there are plans to demolish the original Pedestrian Bridge and to install a replacement bridge.
-(This despite the findings of a 2015 report, little known to most Tulsans, but recently made public in full on this site; see below…)
+(This despite the findings of a 2015 report, little known to most Tulsans, but first made public in full on this site in this article.)

 To the dismay of some Tulsans, the planned replacement bridge has been stripped down from its originally presented design, due to its excessive cost.
 One large issue is the absence of shade structures.
 (See new flyer further below…)

 Meanwhile, the design as incorporated into the historical railroad bridge is noteworthy from a creative-design architectural standpoint.
 Credit goes to Memphis architect Roy Harrover…